OpenFreeEnergy/gufe/docs/how-tos/protocol.rst

 1. **Start simple**: Begin with a minimal working implementation and add complexity gradually.

 2. **Handle errors gracefully**: Use ``try``/``except`` in ``_execute`` methods and return meaningful error information.
+   This will help with introspection of the :ref:`ProtocolUnitFailure <protocolunitfailure>` resulting from an exception raised by the :ref:`ProtocolUnit <protocolunit>`.

 3. **Use the context effectively**: The ``ctx`` parameter provides ``scratch`` (temporary, persists over execution of a single ``ProtocolUnit``) and ``shared`` (persists over execution of the ``ProtocolDAG``) directories.
-   Use ``ctx.shared`` for large objects that need to pass between units; store file paths in return objects, not the objects themselves.
+   Use ``ctx.shared`` for large objects that need to pass between units; store file paths in return ``dict``\s, not the objects themselves.

 4. **Test thoroughly**: Write unit tests for your ``ProtocolUnit`` classes early in development.

-5. **Document your settings**: Use Pydantic's `Field() function <https://docs.pydantic.dev/latest/concepts/fields/>`_ with descriptions to document what each setting does.
+5. **Document your settings**: Use Pydantic's `Field() function <https://docs.pydantic.dev/latest/concepts/fields/>`_ with descriptions to document what each setting does, or use docstring conventions for each of the settings.

 6. **Consider serialization**: All your classes should be serializable - avoid complex objects that can't be serialized with ``GufeTokenizable.to_json``.